 Here’s another strange tie between Mitchell Wade‘s MZM Inc. and the Bush White House.

 At least three men who have been identified as MZM employees worked as professional staff for the Robb-Silberman Commission, the White House panel which investigated the shortcomings of U.S. pre-war intelligence.

 Who were the men?
 First, retired Lt.
 Gen. James C. King, who joined MZM after leaving his post as chief of the National Imagery and Mapping Agency in 2001.
-The report by the panel -- officially known as The Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction — lists him as an “Intelligence Professional” on its staff.
+The report by the panel — officially known as The Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction — lists him as an “Intelligence Professional” on its staff.

 Then there’s John J. Quattrocki, a former high-ranking FBI officer, who was identified by the Washington Post on Monday as an MZM employee.
 He is listed on the panel’s staff as an Intelligence Professional in the report, also.

 Third, Kenneth M. Geide is identified on unclassified government documents we’ve obtained as an MZM “Senior National Security Advisor.”
 The White House panel’s report also lists him as an “Intelligence Professional” on its staff.